-- Calgary Parks Water Management currently uses the Motorola XPR5350 UHF radio as its work horse for radio communication between sites, and only occasionally the lower powered HT750 in specialized configurations with pre-approval. - 2) Calgary Parks Water Management may specify the use of a Cellular network (Sierra wireless RV50x LTE modem) on sites with a high volume data stream or a location with challenging radio communication (i.e., node).
+- 1) Calgary Parks Water Management currently uses the Motorola CP200 UHF radio as the standard device for radio communication between sites; occasionally the more robustly configured XPR5350 radio may be used in specialized configurations with pre-approval. - 2) Calgary Parks Water Management may specify the use of a Cellular data modem (currently the Sierra wireless RV50x LTE modem) on sites with a highvolume data stream, or where high through-put is necessary, or at a location with challenging radio communication (i.e., node).